mzazon/awesome-cloud-projects/aws/enterprise-auth-amplify-idp/enterprise-auth-amplify-idp.md

 ## Prerequisites

-1. AWS account with Amplify, Cognito, and IAM permissions
+1. AWS account with Amplify, Cognito, and IAM permissions for resource creation
-2. AWS CLI v2 installed and configured (or AWS CloudShell)
+2. AWS CLI v2 installed and configured (or AWS CloudShell access)
-3. Node.js 14+ and npm installed for Amplify development
+3. Node.js 18+ and npm installed for Amplify development
 4. Access to external identity provider (SAML or OIDC) with admin privileges
 5. Basic understanding of authentication protocols and AWS security concepts
-6. Estimated cost: $10-20/month for testing workloads (Cognito MAU charges apply)
+6. Estimated cost: $15-25/month for testing workloads (Cognito MAU charges apply)

 > **Note**: External identity provider setup requires coordination with your IT security team and access to identity provider configuration.